How to clean cooling system-that is contaminated with engine oil or transmission oil

 Below are the procedures for the cleaning the cooling system:

-- It is advisable to remove the cooling system Thermostat before the cleaning begins.
+It is advisable to remove the cooling system Thermostat before the cleaning process begins.

-- Open the expansion tank or radiator cover and pour about a quarter liters of dishwasher Detergent.
-Tighten the expansion tank or radiator cover back.
+Open the expansion tank cover or radiator cap and pour about a quarter liters of dishwasher Detergent.
+Tighten the expansion tank or radiator cap back.

-- Refill the cooling system with water, bleed then add a quarter liters of dishwasher Detergent again.
+Refill the cooling system with water, bleed then add a quarter liters of dishwasher detergent again.
 Cover the coolant reservoir or radiator and idle the car for 30 minutes or drive around for about 20 minutes.
-The heater should be on at this stage too.
+The heater should be put ON at this stage too.
 Repeat this step till almost all the oil has been dislodged.

 There are different procedures that work but I have used the one that I explained above and it has been very effective and without any negative effect.